nodebr/twitter-gtn/readme.md

 ## Guess the number, via Twitter

-This is a multi user, mini game inspired by [Luis Cipriani][0]'s [gist][1], to participate, users post a tweet with a configurable keyword and a number between a configurable range, users can tri to guess the number until a winner appears or the tries limit is reached.
+This is a multi user, mini game inspired by [Luis Cipriani's][0] [gist][1].
+To participate, the user needs to post a tweet with a configurable keyword and a number between a configurable range.
+Users can try to guess the number until a winner appears or the tries limit is reached.

 ![demo](assets/demo.png)